 Union (formerly d/b/a South Florida Educational Federal Credit Union), and Kenneth C. Griffin Charitable Fund.
 This internship program recruits and subsequently connects rising 10th to 12th grade students who live in Miami-Dade County with paid summer internships.
 There is an emphasis on engaging at-risk youth, and at least 15 percent of program participants will be youths with disabilities.
 The program intends to employ at least 3,000 youth interns in the summer of 2023.
 The youth interns will each set up a credit union account with collaborating partner EdFed Credit Union, earn a stipend of no less than \$1,500.00 and work 30 hours per week for five weeks.
 The internship program start date is July 3, 2023.

-Geographic Area: Countywide.
-The foregoing recommendation was offered by who moved its approval.
-The motion was seconded and upon being put to a vote, the vote vas as follows: THE CHILDREN'S TRUST MIAMI-DADE COUNTY, FLORIDA 3Y SECRETARY Approved by County Attorney for form and legal sufficiency community results.
+The foregoing recommendation was offered by who moved its

+approval.
+The motion was seconded and upon being put to a vote, the vote was as follows:

 Strategic Plan Priority Investment Area: Administrative/Operational